 The Rocky is highly adjustable, making it a good choice for those who like to mix up their styles regularly.

 This grinder is best suited for finer grinds, but works well for brewing methods that call for a coarser product, such as French Press.
-It also works well for the mid-range grinds such as pour over cones.
+It also works well for the mid-range grinds and is good burr grinder for chemex as well.

 Personally I prefer espresso and the Rocky works wonderfully for that.
 In fact, the Rocky is designed specifically for espresso.
 The grounds produced are perfect for that nice shot of intensity.

 One important caveat here is that on its finest setting, the Rocky does not produce grounds fine enough for Turkish coffee.

 Tips for Using the Rocky rancilio hSD rOC

 Tips specific to the Rocky will be discussed in the following sections.